XCSP3: An Integrated Format for Benchmarking Combinatorial Constrained Problems: Complete Tool Chain

-The complete chain of production, called MCSP3-XCSP3, has many advantages: \begin{itemize} \item JSON, Java and XML are robust mainstream technologies \item Using JSON for data permits to have a unified notation, easy to read for both humans and machines \item using Java 8 for modeling permits the user to avoid learning again a new programming language \item Using a coarse-grained XML structure permits to have quite readable problem descriptions, easy to read for both humans and machines \end{itemize}
+Hence, for modeling problems in the \x3 ecosystem, the user can choose between two well-known languages (Python and Java).
+As shown in Figure \ref{fig:mcsp3}, when a user has to solve a given problem such as e.g., a school timetabling problem, he can: \begin{enumerate} \item write a model of this problem using either the Python library \p3 (i.e., write a Python file) or the Java modeling API \j3 (i.e., write a Java file) \item provide the data, in JSON format, to specify the precise problem instance to be solved (e.g., the data about the courses, rooms and teachers corresponding to the first week of the semester) \item combine model and data by running an operation of compilation that generates an \x3 instance (file) \item solve the generated \x3 instance (file) using solvers like for example Choco \cite{CT_choco} or OscaR \cite{oscar} \end{enumerate}

-\begin{remark} Using JCSP3 for representing instances, i.e., JSON instead of XML, is possible but has some (minor) drawbacks, as explained in an appendix of this document. \end{remark}
+This approach has many advantages: \begin{itemize} \item Python (and Java), JSON, and XML are robust mainstream technologies \item specifying data with JSON guarantees a unified notation, easy to read for both humans and machines \item writing models with Python 3 (or Java 8) avoids the user learning a new programming language \item representing problem instances with coarse-grained XML guarantees compactness and readability; note that using JSON instead of XML for representing instances would have been possible but has some drawbacks, as explained in an appendix of \begin{xl}this document\end{xl}\begin{xc}\cite{xcsp3}\end{xc} \end{itemize}

-In the following sections of this chapter, we provide some basic information concerning the syntax and the semantics of \xt, which will be useful for reading the rest of the document.
-More precisely, we present the skeleton of typical \xt instances, and introduce a few important notes related to \xt syntax and semantics.
+In the following sections of this chapter, we provide some basic information concerning the syntax and the semantics of \x3, which will be useful for reading the rest of the document.
+More precisely, we present the skeleton of typical \begin{xl}\x3\end{xl}\begin{xc}\x3-core\end{xc} instances, and introduce a few important notes related to \x3 syntax and semantics.

-\section{Skeleton of \xt Problem Instances}
+\section{Skeleton of \x3 Problem Instances}